Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 Prince Harry and his family in 1987; Photo Credit – www.dailymail.co.uk

 HRH Prince Henry Charles Albert David was born on September 15, 1984, at St. Mary’s Hospital in the Paddington section of London.
-Known as Prince Harry, he was the second of the two children of Charles, The Prince of Wales and the former Lady Diana Spencer.
+Known as Prince Harry, he was the second of the two children of Charles, The Prince of Wales, now King Charles III, and the former Lady Diana Spencer.
 At the time of his birth, Harry was third in line of succession behind his father and brother Prince William.
 Charles was the eldest child of Queen Elizabeth II and Prince Philip of Greece.
 Upon his mother’s accession to the throne in 1952, Charles became her heir.
 He was created Prince of Wales and Earl of Chester on July 26, 1958.
 In 2022, upon the death of his mother, Prince Harry’s father became King Charles III.

 Diana was the third of the four surviving children of Edward John Spencer, 8th Earl Spencer and The Honourable Frances Ruth Roche, younger daughter of the 4th Baron Fermoy.
 The Spencer family is an old English noble family.
 Althorp in Northamptonshire, England has been the ancestral home of the Spencer family since the early 16th century.
 The Spencer family has served the British monarchy for centuries.
 Most recently, Diana’s grandmother, Lady Fermoy, was a close friend and a lady-in-waiting to Queen Elizabeth The Queen Mother.
-Diana’s father served as equerry to both King George VI and to Queen Elizabeth II.
+Diana’s father served as equerry to King George VI and Queen Elizabeth II.
 Among the Spencer family ancestors are the famous soldier and statesman John Churchill, 1st Duke of Marlborough and his wife Sarah Jennings who was a close friend of Queen Anne, and King Charles II through four of his illegitimate children.

 The Family of Meghan Markle